ictvoip/ictvoip-docs/docs/source/index.rst

 You may select your server module required for your PBX or Provider API here: https://www.icttech.ca/index.php?rp=/store/ictvoip-billing-software

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` of ictVoIP Billing and modules.
+Check out the :doc:`getting_started` section for quick setup, including how to :ref:`installation` of ictVoIP Billing and modules.